Aggravation of a Preexisting Condition

 What is a Preexisting Condition or Preexisting Injury?

 Preexisting injury and preexisting conditions are legal terms that refer to a condition in a person that predated the accident they are making a claim about.
 If the injury or condition relates to the same part of the body that the personal injury plaintiff is seeking compensation for in their lawsuit, then it can create problems for the litigants and the jurors in sorting out what constitutes fair compensation for the injuries actually caused by the tortfeasor’s negligence.
 This type of injury is extremely common in cases involving injury to the spine since gravity takes a toll on the shape of the human spine over time.

 What Does Aggravation of a Preexisting Injury or Preexisting Condition Mean?

 Aggravation of a preexisting injury or aggravation of a preexisting condition is the degree that a preexisting injury or condition that a plaintiff had prior to an incident that forms the basis of a negligence lawsuit was made worse by the incident that forms the basis of the negligence lawsuit.
 In states that follow comparative negligence law such as Texas, the fact that the plaintiff has a preexisting condition or injury does not bar him/her from bringing a personal injury claim.
 The law requires a tortfeasor to “take the plaintiff as he finds him.”
-Thus, the tortfeasor is responsible for compensating the plaintiff for that degree to which the preexisting condition or injury was aggravated.
+Thus, the tortfeasor is responsible for compensating the plaintiff for the degree to which the preexisting condition or injury was aggravated.

 How Will A Preexisting Condition Affect My Case?